Yunus ministry: Constitutional legality

-On 17 November 2025, the intermin government sentanced Sheikh Hasina to death after being found guilty of committing various crimes against humanity.
-Hasina condemned the ruling as "biased and politically motivated" and alleged that "the death penalty is the interim government's way of nullifying [her party] the Awami League as a political force," in a five-page statement released after the verdict.
+On 17 November 2025, the Interim government sentenced Sheikh Hasina to death after being found guilty of committing various crimes against humanity.
+Hasina condemned the ruling as "biased and politically motivated" and alleged that "the death penalty is the interim government's way of nullifying her party the Awami League as a political force," in a five-page statement released after the verdict.